louisnot/n-Cov2019/README.md

 EDIT : As February 2nd a first death occured outside of China, a new column has been added to track the number of death that did not occure in China.

+UPDATE: I've added % daily change of death
+I will also add % for infected change

+Humans are struggling to survive